ekremgunes/Freelancer_me_clone/README.md

-# one page web design , freelancer page
+# one page web design , freelancer page , I had this and I made a clone